 The fact is the old A3 was able to dominate the class without ever being close to its best car.
 Dramatically improving the product while providing the reassurance of a familiar face requiring existing customers to make no great leaps of faith should ensure their continued patronage.

-For ourselves, admire the new A3 as we do, we’d have preferred Audi to have been a little more audacious.
+For ourselves, though we admire the new A3 as we do, we’d have preferred Audi to have been a little more audacious.

 It could have kept the style but sexed up the substance a little to provide an appeal that might tempt not only existing customers back to the ranks but prospects who might now either return to their 1 Series, take a longer look at the Mercedes A-Class, or even consider choosing the Volkswagen Golf.

 As it stands, the stronger impression left by the A3 even than how clearly good it is, is how much better even than that it could and perhaps should have been.